oariel/sftp-integration/README.md

 ### Permissions
 Consumers of raw prediction files will have write/delete access permissions to the SFTP directory.
 They may choose to move files around, rename, create subdirectories as they see fit.
 SAIVA will not perform any file manipulation other than placing the files daily at the root directory

-> Note: If multiple consumers are reading the files, please make sure to coordinate between consumers how files are handled after reading is complete in order not to create any conflicts.
+> Notes: If multiple consumers are reading the files, please make sure to coordinate between consumers how files are handled after reading is complete in order not to create any conflicts.

 ### Payload Schema and Examples
 Raw predictions payload is json formatted according to the following schema: